Get ready, it’s time to fill out the Free Application for Federal Student Aid, aka FAFSA.

-While this year’s form is supposed to be much simpler, the language on the FASFA is formal and frankly, bureaucratic, much like you’d see when filling out a tax return.
+While this year’s form is supposed to be much simpler, the language on the FAFSA is still formal and, frankly, bureaucratic — much like you’d see when filling out a tax return.
 So, take your time reading each question carefully to avoid making simple mistakes, especially if you have a complex family situation or tax return.
-Use the FAFSA’s owl icon (named Aidan) in the bottom right-hand corner to ask questions, or select the question mark icon next to each line item to ensure you understand which assets should be reported.
+Use the FAFSA’s owl icon (named Aidan) in the bottom right-hand corner to ask questions, or select the question mark icon next to each line item for additional information on that item.

-8. Review your Student Aid Report and make corrections if needed
+8. Review your FAFSA Submission Summary and make corrections if needed

-Many parents are shocked by their Expected Family Contribution.
-But the name is a bit of a misnomer — it’s not necessarily the amount you’ll pay (indeed, you could pay much more).
-Instead, colleges use the EFC to determine how much financial aid you’re eligible for from federal, state and institutional sources.
-For federal financial aid, your financial need is equal to a college’s cost of attendance minus your EFC.
-Keep in mind, if your EFC is very low, many colleges don’t offer enough financial aid to meet need.
+Colleges use the SAI to determine how much financial aid you’re eligible for from federal, state and institutional sources.
+Your financial need is usually equal to a college’s cost of attendance minus your SAI.
+But keep in mind, many colleges’ financial aid programs don’t offer enough financial aid to meet need.

-Note that the Student Aid Report is not the same thing as a financial aid award letter, which comes after you’ve been accepted to colleges.
-Those letters will break down the financial aid package a college is offering.
+Finally, be aware that the Submission Summary is not the same thing as a financial aid award letter, which comes after you’ve been accepted to colleges.
+Those letters (from the colleges themselves) will break down the financial aid package a college is offering.
 It could include federal aid, state aid and institutional aid.

 9. Follow through on the verification process if selected

-Each college financial aid office handles verification on its own, but you’ll likely be asked for additional forms to support the submitted information — like a copy of your tax return if you didn’t use the DRT.
-You might see a notification posted on your Student Aid Report when you log in to review it, or you might be contacted directly by one of your colleges.
+Each college financial aid office handles verification on its own, but you’ll likely be asked for additional forms to support the submitted information — like a copy of your tax return if you didn’t use the IRS transfer.
+You might be contacted directly by one of your colleges.
 Submit the information in a timely way to avoid delays in accessing your financial aid.

 For most families, the FAFSA is a straightforward process that doesn’t take too much time.
-Data from the U.S. Department of Education shows that most applicants complete the form in less than an hour.
-If you want to practice, this paper worksheet can help.
-And if you need help while you’re filling out the form, you can review the FAQs on the fafsa.gov website, use the chat function or call the help line at 1-800-433-3243.
+Data from the Department of Education shows that most applicants complete the form in less than an hour, and that statistic is from the years before the form was simplified.
+It should be a quicker process this year.